-Lower back pain and neck pain are two common sources of musculoskeletal pain that without proper treatment, can significantly interfere with daily activities and quality of life of individuals.1 It is estimated that up to 84 percent of adults have low back pain at some time in their lives, with 25% of adults reporting low back pain in the last three months.2-4 Additionally, neck pain can often share similar pathology as low back pain, resulting in daily living detriments that can be treated with the same treatment options.
-Some studies suggest estimated l year incidence of neck pain is between 10.4% and 21.3%,5 with an annual prevalence rate exceeding 30% among adults in the United States.6 Conservative treatment options include physical therapy, non-opioid pain medications, and corticosteroid injections, with Radiofrequency Ablation (RFA) being conserved for refractory facet-related back pain.
-Patients with 3 months of chronic back/neck pain who failed conservative measures can be considered for RFA.
+Low back pain and neck pain are two very common sources of pain that, without proper treatment, can significantly reduce quality of life and interfere with daily activities.
+It is estimated that up to 84 percent of adults have low back pain at some time in their lives, with 25% of adults reporting low back pain in the last three months.
+Additionally, neck pain can often share similar pathology as low back pain, with resultant increasing demand for treatment options.
+Some studies suggest estimated 1 year incidence of neck pain is between 10.4% and 21.3%, with an annual prevalence rate exceeding 30% among adults in the United States.
 Pain relief after local anesthetic nerve block is diagnostic of facet joint pain, usually being demonstrated through blockade of the medial branches of the posterior rami of the spinal nerves.
-This diagnostic medial branch block (MBB) is typically performed for initial trial in pain relief.7-9 In previous studies, many physicians classified at least 50% relief of target pain after MBB to be clinically significant and indicative of facet-related pain.10
+This diagnostic medial branch block (MBB) is typically performed for initial trial in pain relief.
+In previous studies, many physicians classified at least 50% relief of target pain after MBB to be clinically significant and indicative of facet-related pain.

-There is established data suggesting RFA of the medial branch of the posterior rami nerve is the treatment of choice for both cervical and lumbosacral facet-related pain.11- 14 Although most patients experience clinically significant pain reduction, these benefits can decrease with time.
-Patients typically obtain pain relief from 6 to 12 months, with some patients reporting pain relief for up 2 years post RFA.15 This dissipation of benefits is largely due to peripheral nerve regeneration, with the average regeneration rate being 1mm of regrowth per day.16 Consequently, pain symptoms often return prompting repeat RFA procedure.
-Data for effectiveness of repeat RFA after a couple of years is scarce.
-Therefore, we analyzed pain reduction and duration of relief of repeat RFAs in a group of patients with cervical, lumbosacral or sacroiliac facet-related pain.
+There is established data suggesting radiofrequency ablation (RFA) of the medial branch of the posterior rami nerve is the treatment of choice for both cervical and lumbosacral facet-related pain.
+Although most patients experience clinically significant pain reduction, these benefits can decrease with time.
+Patients typically obtain pain relief from 6 to 12 months, with some patients reporting pain relief for up 2 years post RFA.
+This dissipation of benefits is largely due to peripheral nerve regeneration, with the average regeneration rate being 1mm of regrowth per day.
+Consequently, pain symptoms often return prompting repeat RFA procedure.
+According to McDonald et al12, the majority of patients (up to 70%) found relief that lasted longer than 200 days, with the median duration of relief observed as 422 days.
+There is minimal data comparing the effectiveness of repeat RFA to the initial procedure.
+Therefore, we analyzed pain reduction and duration of relief of repeat RFAs compared to the original procedure in a group of patients with cervical, lumbosacral or sacroiliac facet-related pain.